Tara Conner: Year in the life of Miss USA

 Immediately after winning the pageant, Conner moved into a Trump Place apartment that she shared with sister titleholders Zuleyka Rivera (Miss Universe 2006) and Katie Blair (Miss Teen USA 2006) during her reign.
 Her first week in New York included many media events, which included print interviews and spots on CNN Headline News, Live!
 With Regis and Kelly, and The Early Show.

 On April 29, 2006, Conner returned to pageant host city Baltimore to make appearances connected with the Volvo Ocean Race, sailing on board the yacht Black Pearl. and then returned to New York, appearing with Miss Universe 2005 Natalie Glebova of Canada at the Invest in Our World Benefit on May 3, 2006.

 In the first week of May she briefly returned to Kentucky for the Kentucky Derby and was a celebrity guest at the Mint Jubilee Gala, attending the event with fellow national beauty queen Jennifer Berry, Miss America 2006 of Miss Oklahoma and former Miss Kentucky USA titleholders Lizzie Arnold and Kristen Johnson, as well as other notable beauty queens.
-After returning to New York, Conner participated in charity events and in a photo shoot with official photographer Fadil Berisha.

 On May 18, 2006, Conner rang the opening bell at the American Stock Exchange.
 She returned to Kentucky for her official homecoming in early June 2006. where she met with servicemen, with whom she posed for the July 2006 cover of Kentucky Monthly magazine, and volunteered with local charities.

 On July 19, 2006, Conner appeared as a guest judge in an episode of the third season of the Bravo! series Project Runway.
 The contestants on the show competed against each other to create a dress for her to wear in the Miss Universe pageant.
 The dress was later featured in the evening gown competition of the pageant.